Beyond accuracy: quantifying the reliability of Multiple Instance Learning for Whole Slide Image classification: Introduction

 Interpretability and reliability in the context of machine learning (ML) are related but distinct concepts that address different aspects of model performance and trustworthiness.
-We aim to understand and explain the way models work.
+Interpretability means how easily a person can understand why a model made a certain decision or how it comes to its results \cite{biran2017explanation}.
+We aim to understand and explain the way models work in interpretability, providing transparency.
 To address questions concerning the decision-making processes and the underlying mechanics, numerous interpretability methods have been developed \cite{salahuddin2022transparency}.
 Interpretability and explainability methods have proven useful in identifying both data and model deficiencies \cite{javed2022additive}.
 For MIL models, attention scores assigned to each patch are frequently used to generate heatmaps, which are key tools for assessing interpretability.
 However, interpretability in MIL models has traditionally been evaluated qualitatively by presenting specific slides and their corresponding heatmaps.
 The Camelyon16 dataset \cite{bejnordi2017diagnostic}, which includes pixel-wise ground truth annotations, is the most common resource for such evaluations.
 While qualitative assessments provide valuable insights, they are not feasible across large test sets due to computational and time constraints.
 Moreover, analyzing heatmaps requires specialized histopathology knowledge, which may not be readily available to machine learning researchers.
 Finally, a more robust and comprehensive assessment should involve evaluation across multiple datasets.